 In 2017, U.S. News & World Report ranked the DASH diet as “best overall diet” based on seven categories, including its ability to produce short-term and long-term weight loss, its nutritional completeness, its safety and its potential for preventing and managing diabetes and heart disease.

-The DASH diet easy to follow – just double your fruit and veggies, add legumes to your menu, use low fat dairy and cut your saturated fat and salt intake.
-Best of all – it’s the same diet that can help lower your risk of cancer, heart disease, diabetes and osteoporosis.
+The DASH diet is easy to follow – just double your fruit and veggies, add legumes to your menu, use low fat dairy and cut your saturated fat and salt intake.
 Here’s how to do it.

 Increase fruit and vegetables

-At breakfast toss chopped banana, raisins, or dried cranberries into a bowl of whole grain cereal.
-Puree frozen berries with low fat milk or soy beverage to make a breakfast fruit smoothie.
+At breakfast toss chopped banana, raisins, or chopped fresh fruit into a bowl of whole grain cereal.
+Puree frozen berries with low fat milk or unsweetened soy beverage to make a fruit smoothie.
 Carry fruit with you for a midday snack.

 Add sliced tomatoes, cucumbers, grated carrot and spinach leaves to sandwiches.
 Snack on raw vegetables with hummus or a low fat creamy dip.